semantic-systems/text-to-SHACL/README.md

 # text-to-SHACL

-This repository contains the code for my Master's thesis **Text2SHACL: LLM-Driven Generation of Validation Graphs for Automatic Assessment of Social Benefit Eligibility**.
-The project explores how LLMs can support the automatic generation of SHACL shapes from natural language text.
+This repository contains the code for the Master's thesis **Text2SHACL: LLM-Driven Generation of Validation Graphs for Automatic Assessment of Social Benefit Eligibility**.
+The project explores how large language models (LLMs) can support the automatic generation of SHACL shapes graphs from natural language text.

-TODO: A few more sentences on the thesis

 ## Author